What is Outsourcing?

 You successfully walk the worker through submitting and annotating 10 orders and it takes you 1 hour.
 You ask them if they have any questions and they simply reply “none for now.”

-You’re not positive if they fully understand the process so you set up another training session where you ask them to walk you through it.
+You’re not positive if they fully understand the process so you set up another onboarding session where you ask them to walk you through it.
 The meeting goes well, but it could have been better.

-Create a Detailed Training Process
+Create a Detailed Onboarding Process

 It’s nothing to be ashamed of.
-Before we failed multiple times, we did not know the best ways to train our online workers either.
+Before we failed multiple times, we did not know the best ways to onboard our online workers either.
 Now I’m here to explain how you can avoid it!

-Step 2: Conduct all training sessions via chat.
+Step 2: Conduct all onboarding sessions via chat.
 By using chat, the online worker has a reference to go back to.
 The best online workers will save chats for future reference.
 You can’t do that with a voice call.

 Step 3: Use TeamViewer to share your screen.
 First, you want to show the worker the process on your screen.
 They will get an overview and be able to answer questions.